flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 ```

 !!!
 Example
-    The current package version includes a concrete class named `neurostatslib.glm.GLM`.
+    The current package version includes a concrete class named `nemos.glm.GLM`.
 This class inherits from `BaseRegressor`, which in turn inherits `Base`, since it falls under the " GLM regression" category.
     As any `BaseRegressor`, it **must** implement the `fit`, `score`, `predict`, and `simulate` methods.